robocorp/example-screenshot-taker/README.md

 # example-screenshot-taker

 Example screenshot taker is a simple robot which works in the background.
-It takes screen shots of the primary display and saves that in the `output` directory.
+It takes screen shots of the primary display and saves that in the `screenshots` directory.

 ## Installation